 The The Forest of the Impaled / Ottoman Retreat from Wallachia took place in 1462.
 Jun–Jul 1462.

-Who won the The Forest of the Impaled / Ottoman Retreat from Wallachia?
+What was the outcome of the The Forest of the Impaled / Ottoman Retreat from Wallachia?

 The Wallachia (psychological warfare) were victorious against the Ottoman Empire.